 The Bank also elected the practical expedients from the Interagency Statement on Loan Modifications and Reporting for Financial Institutions - Working with Customers Affected by the Coronavirus (Revised) issued on April 7, 2020 which provides that a lender can conclude that a borrower is not experiencing financial difficulty if either (1) short-term modifications are made in response to COVID-19, such as payment deferrals, fee waivers, extensions of repayment terms, or other delays in payment that are insignificant related to loans in which the borrower is less than 30 days past due on its contractual payments at the time a modification program is implemented, or (2) the modification or deferral program is mandated by the federal government or a state government.
 Accordingly, any loan modification made in response to the COVID-19 pandemic that meets either of these practical expedients would not be considered a TDR because the borrower is not experiencing financial difficulty.
 The Bank's modification program began on March 23, 2020.
+These elections did not have a significant effect on operations.

-At June 30, 2020, the District had modified loans of \$875.5 million, or 2.78 percent of combined District loans, under these programs.
+At September 30, 2020, the outstanding balance of District loans modified under COVID-related deferral or forbearance programs was \$969.7 million, or 3.04 percent of combined District loans.